Over the last few years, we've helped a lot of people fix problems with their Joomla sites.

 - Click Upload & Install.

-- On the next screen, enter your Joomla superuser details and click Install.
+- On the next screen, enter your Joomla administrator details and click Install.

 - After a short onscreen activity, you should see "You site has been updated" message: